DeveloperC286/conventional_commits_next_version/README.md

 ## Usage
-Through the non-optional arguments `--from-commit-hash` and `--from-version` the commit messages are parsed against the Conventional Commits v1.0.0 specification.
+conventional_commits_next_version collects Git commits directly from a Git repository(See [Usage - Git Environment Variables](#usage-git-environment-variables)).
+You specify from where exclusively to begin collecting using either `--from-commit-hash` or `--from-tag`.

-The Conventional Commits types of the commit messages are used to increment the Semantic Versioning provided via `--from-version` and is printed to standard out.
+Any Git commits meeting the Conventional Commits v1.0.0 specification are then used to calculate the next Semantic Versioning.

-conventional_commits_next_version finds and open an existing repository, respecting git environment variables.
-With $GIT_DIR unset, this will search for a repository starting in the current directory.
+The initial Semantic Versioning to begin calculations from is provided via `--from-version`.

+By default the next calculate version is printed to standard out.
-The optional `--current-version` Semantic Versioning argument can be provided.
+However if you provide the optional `--current-version` Semantic Versioning argument.
-The Semantic Versioning provided is asserted to be equal or larger than the calculated next Semantic Versioning.
+The `--current-version` Semantic Versioning is asserted to be equal or larger than the calculated Semantic Versioning.
-The calculated next Semantic Versioning is not printed to standard out and if the assertion is not meet then it exits with a non zero exit code.
+The calculated Semantic Versioning is not printed to standard out, if the assertion is meet then it exits with a zero exit code, otherwise it is a non zero exit code.

-Two different modes can be used by conventional_commits_next_version when calculating the next Semantic Versioning, both are described below.
+There are two modes of calculating the next Semantic Versioning Consecutive mode and Batch mode.
+By default Consecutive mode is used.

 ### Usage - Consecutive Mode
 By default conventional_commits_next_version operates in a consecutive manner.
-Each commit Conventional Commits type in the order they were committed started at the commit hash at `--from-commit-hash` is used to increment the Semantic Versioning provided via `--from-version`.
+Each commit Conventional Commits type is applied in order to increment the Semantic Versioning provided via `--from-version`.

 e.g.